How to Prevent a Second Stroke: Expert Tips and FAQs

 - Mediterranean diet: Foods that promote heart health

 Nutrition is also a key element of the Aviv Medical Program.
-Based on your body composition and nutritional needs, your team of expert clinicians will advise you on the best diet to build the foundation for further recovery.
+Based on your body composition and nutritional needs, your team of expert clinicians can advise you on the best diet to build a solid foundation for further recovery.

 3. Find Coping Strategies for Stress